Maritime Nigeria

 With a strong Management team, backed by a resourceful workforce, previous efforts have been consolidated on, re-evaluated and rejigged.

-Collaborations between NPA and other government agencies and regular stakeholders’ engagement have been critical to NPA successes under Dantsoho-these must be sustained.
+Collaborations between NPA and other government agencies and regular stakeholders’ engagements have been critical to NPA successes under Dantsoho-these must be sustained.

 ETO

-For the Electronic Call-up System, ETO, to be more efficient, and dependable, the frequent closure and opening of the bridges inward and outward Apapa from Constain through Ijora has to be decisively resolved.
-Closure of any of these bridges be it Boundary or any other has a severe backlash on movement of vehicles and trucks in and out of Apapa.
+For the Electronic Call-up System, ETO, to be more efficient and dependable, the frequent closure and opening of the bridges inward and outward Apapa from Constain through Ijora has to be decisively resolved.
+Closure of any of these bridges has a severe backlash on movement of vehicles and trucks in and out of Apapa.

-Notwithstanding observed hitches, the consistency and efforts at ensuring operational efficiency of ETO, is a revolutionary step at traffic management within the Apapa port environ in the Lagos Metropolis.
+Notwithstanding observed hitches, the consistency and efforts at ensuring operational efficiency of ETO, is a revolutionary step at traffic management within the Apapa port environment in the Lagos Metropolis.

 The NPA boss has several reports on his shelves and men on ground to deliberate with on ETO efficiency going forward.

-There are talks on ongoing deliberations on the Port Community System, PCS, National Single window, NSW, Export Processing Terminals, ETPs, barge usage and other cargo handling and evacuation options being considered which must be thoroughly reviewed before official launch.
+There are ongoing deliberations on the Port Community System, PCS, National Single window, NSW, Export Processing Terminals, ETPs, barge usage and other cargo handling and evacuation options which must be thoroughly reviewed before official launch.

 The Presidential Enabling Business Environment Council (PEBEC) Award is a challenge not a celebration